Website icon Xpert.Digital

 Ranking of Germany's most important trading partners by value of imports in 2023 (in billion euros) – Image: Xpert.Digital

 A trade deficit occurs when the value of a country's imports exceeds the value of its exports.
 This means that the country in question buys more goods and services from other countries than it sells to other countries.
-The balance of trade is an important part of a country's balance of payments and refers specifically to trade in physical goods and, depending on the definition, sometimes services.
+The trade balance is an important part of a country's balance of payments and refers specifically to trade in physical goods and, depending on the definition, sometimes also to services.

-• A high level of domestic consumption and investment, leading to increased demand for imported goods.
+• A high level of domestic consumption and investment leads to increased demand for imported goods.

 • A strong currency that makes imports cheaper and exports more expensive.